Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

 We are now ready to summarize the proposed SWIFT framework.
 To this end, we provide a flow diagram of the complete SWIFT algorithm at user side in Fig. \ref{flow_diagram}.
 We also elaborate each step in SWIFT as follows:

 \begin{enumerate} \item[Step 1:] In each measurement time slot, the BS randomly selects $R_{BS}$ candidate beamforming vectors to transmit the pilot signals.
 At the same time, each user randomly selects $R_{\!U\!E}$ candidate beamforming vectors to receive the pilot signals. \item[Step 2:] Each user implements the GAMP algorithm to estimate its channel information based on all the collected measurements until the current time slot. \item[Step 3:] If the estimated channel has converged to the predefined accuracy or if the maximum estimation time $T_{max}$ has been reached, the channel estimation is considered to be complete and this user can proceed to Step 4.
-Otherwise go back to Step 1. \item[Step 4:] The user determines the optimal beamforming vectors to be used for data communication and feeds back the beamfoming indices for the BS to perform data transmission in the remaining $T_c-T_E$ time slots. \end{enumerate} At the beginning of each transmission block, the process returns to Step 1 and repeats.
-We end this section by highlighting several key benefits of the proposed SWIFT scheme as follows: \begin{itemize} \item{Due to the stochastic nature of when each user completes its channel estimation, user feedback events are distributed randomly throughout the whole estimation procedure, resulting in less pressure on the bandwidth of feedback channels. } \item{As our algorithm is inherently designed for various channel estimations with different estimation times, the extension to include a range of different number of antennas and RF chains at the UEs is straightforward.} \item{As the time occurrence of user feedbacks gives an insight into channel quality, without any additional feedback other than directions of paths.
+Otherwise go back to Step 1. \item[Step 4:] The user determines the optimal beamforming vectors to be used for data communication and feeds back the beamforming indices for the BS to perform data transmission in the remaining $T_c-T_E$ time slots. \end{enumerate} At the beginning of each transmission block, the process returns to Step 1 and repeats.
+We end this section by highlighting several key benefits of the proposed SWIFT scheme as follows: \begin{itemize} \item{Due to the stochastic nature of when each user completes its channel estimation, user feedback events are distributed randomly throughout the whole estimation procedure, resulting in less pressure on the bandwidth of feedback channels. } \item{As our algorithm is inherently designed for various channel estimations with different estimation times, the extension to include a range of different number of antennas and RF chains at the UEs is straightforward.
+However, in this case, the proposed user-scheduling scheme would also need to consider this to provide fairness toward users with more complex MIMO channels.} \item{As the time occurrence of user feedbacks gives an insight into channel quality, without any additional feedback other than directions of paths.
 This implicit channel quality information could be leveraged to achieve certain QoS requirements.} \item{The probabilistic feature of the beam selection naturally allows any prior/partial channel knowledge to be applied to improve channel estimation performance, e.g., allocating a higher probability of beam selection to beams nearer to the previously identified AOD/AOA. } \end{itemize}